Youth Engagement Coordinator

-- Attend case conference meetings with family when requested.
+- Attend case conference meetings with clients as needed.

 - Provide support and resources to youth and families or caregivers in accessing community resources.

-- Build Rapport with the youth’s family members & other supports.
+- Build rapport with clients, family members & other professional and natural supports.

 - Provide crisis intervention and safety planning to the youth and their family.